Skip to main content

 Default flow in extension iframe mode:

-1. Chastify automatically issues the token for the active extension session.
+1. Chastify issues a short-lived browser-visible launch token for the active extension session.

-2. Token is embedded into iframe hash payload as mainToken.
+2. The launch token is embedded into iframe hash payload as mainToken.

-3. Your extension can forward that token to your backend.
+3. Your iframe forwards mainToken to your backend.

 Manual fallback:

-• If you need to fetch/rotate explicitly, call GET https://chastify.net/api/extensions/sessions/:sessionId/auth.
+• If you need to fetch/rotate the iframe launch token explicitly from first-party UI, call GET https://chastify.net/api/extensions/sessions/:sessionId/auth.

 Backend vs Cloudflare Pages (No Server)